airo-ugent/airo-ros/doc/moveit-motion-planning.md

 ## Summary

-use Moveit Servo for realtime servoing, use OMPL for non-realtime A-B Motion planning, with the cartesian constraints update if required.
+use Moveit Servo for realtime servoing, use OMPL for non-realtime A-B Motion planning, with the cartesian constraints update if there are large joint jumps or zero-volume constraints.
 For Following a user defined path, use the Cartesian Interpolator (with care) or the PILZ planner.

 ---
 Additional Sources / More information